What is a Password Manager?

 Are Password Managers Safe?

-- Keep your master password private and offline.
+- Keep your master password private.

 See Also Related Articles